All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • GLP-1 side effects: Nausea, constipation, and reduced appetite are common, especially during dose titration.
 These typically improve over 4-8 weeks.
 More serious but rare side effects include pancreatitis and gallbladder issues.
 Physician monitoring is required.

-• Do not stack stimulants.
+• Don't stack stimulants.
 Caffeine, ephedrine, and other stimulant-based fat burners increase cardiovascular risk and can mask fatigue signals.
-Biohacking is about optimizing systems, not overriding them with stimulants.
+Biohacking is about improving systems, not overriding them with stimulants.

 • Watch for metabolic adaptation.
 Prolonged caloric restriction triggers adaptive thermogenesis, where your body reduces metabolic rate beyond what would be predicted by weight loss alone.
 Periodic diet breaks (1-2 weeks at maintenance calories every 8-12 weeks) can mitigate this.